Log in

 Sales receipts are simple, everyday documents, but that doesn’t mean they have to be bland.
 A great template can make your receipts look more professional, increase readability and improve your customer’s overall experience.

-Here are some things to consider when designing your sales receipt.
+Here are some things to consider when designing your sales receipt form.

 Include branding